Charles Larmore

-Charles Larmore (born 23 March 1950) is an American philosopher.
+Charles Everett Larmore (born 23 March 1950) is an American philosopher.
 He is the W. Duncan MacMillan Family Professor of the Humanities and Professor of Philosophy at Brown University, noted for his writings on political liberalism as well as on various topics in moral philosophy and the history of philosophy.

 Education and career

 Larmore received his A.B. at Harvard (1972) and his Ph.D. at Yale (1978).
 He taught for many years in the philosophy department at Columbia University, and then as the Chester D. Tripp Professor and the Raymond W. & Martha Hilpert Gruner Distinguished Service Professor at the University of Chicago in philosophy and political science.

 Philosophical work

 He has been a defender of political liberalism along with John Rawls, as well as a contributor to moral philosophy (moral realism, the nature of the self) and to the history of philosophy from the 16th to the 20th centuries (including such figures as Montaigne, Descartes, Bayle, Kant, Hölderlin, Schopenhauer, Nietzsche, Sartre).
 His most recent work focuses on the nature of reason and reasons.